hadley/recipes/recipes/muffins-scones/peanut-butter-cupcakes.md

 Mix all ingredients until smooth.
 Bake at 350 for 25-30 minutes.

 Comments: Super easy and quick
+Source: Joy of cooking